How to Clean Velvet Furniture

 Velvet Cleaning and Care Instructions

 There’s nothing more luxurious than a soft velvet sofa.
 Fortunately, learning how to clean velvet furniture is easy.
-Velvet is an incredibly durable fabric– that’s probably why velvet furniture pieces from centuries ago are still intact But how do you keep it looking great and feeling fresh?
+Velvet is an incredibly durable fabric– that’s probably why velvet furniture pieces from centuries ago are still intact But how do you clean velvet furniture to keep your couch/sofa looking great and feeling fresh?

-To best understand how to care for your velvet, watch this video on how it is made:
+To best understand how to clean your velvet furniture, watch this video on how it is made:

 Caring for Velvet Furniture